Baby Body Hair In Newborn: Reasons & Diagnosis

 What Is Lanugo or Newborn Baby Body Hair?

+Many people wonder about the lanugo definition.
+Let us explain that to you.
 The hair that is found on a newborn baby’s body is known as lanugo.
 It is derived from the Latin word ‘Lana” which means wool.
 This hair has a fine texture and is clearly seen with the naked eye.
 Most of this hair is seen on the baby’s back, ears, neck, face and shoulders.
 While some babies shed the body hair before they announce their arrival to the world, some infants are born with lanugo.

 Is It Normal for Newborn Babies to Have Body Hair?